Permanent VS Clip-in Hair Extensions

 Damage to own hair: Can cause hair loss.

 Colour Match: Can mix colours

-Lifespan (Worn Daily): 8 months High Ponytail: Possible, but challenging to hide tapes
+High Ponytail: Possible, but it’s quite challenging to hide the tapes or bonds.

 Clip-in Hair Extensions